emerald-dao/beginner-cadence-course/chapter2/day1/README.md

 2. Check that your variable `is` actually equals "the best" by executing a script to read that variable.
 Include a screenshot of the output.

+It's so awesome that I get to make these quests.
+I love this.

-Please remember to store your answers in some way so I can review them if you submit them to me.
+Anyways, please remember to store your answers in some way so I can review them if you submit them to me.
 Good luck!